 7. Resource conservation, restoration, or enhancement projects.
-Where a public agency takes full responsibility for the work, aAgricultural grading for soil, water, wildlife, or other resource conservation, restoration, or enhancement projects where a public agency takes full responsibility for the work.
+Agricultural grading for soil, water, wildlife, or other resource conservation, restoration, or enhancement projects where a public agency takes full responsibility for the work.
 The agricultural commissioner shall be notified in writing at least 30 days prior to the commencement of the work.

-Article 1012. - Agricultural Drainage Permits.
+Article 12. - Agricultural Drainage Permits.